 1 .
 Answer the following questions.

-Qus (i).
-What are the three qualities that played a major role in the author’s climb ?
+Ques. (i).
+What are the three qualities that played a major role in the author’s climb?

-Qus (ii) Why is adventure, which is risky, also pleasurable ?
+Ques (ii) Why is an adventure, which is risky, also pleasurable?

 Ans.
-Mount Everest is the highest, the mightiest and the most difficult mountain to scale.
-Scaling Everest is like a battle fought and won.
-There is a feeling of victory and happiness.
-So it was irresistable for the author about Mount Everest.
+The author found it irresistible because Mount Everest is the highest, the mightiest, and the most difficult mountain to scale.
+Climbing Mount Everest is like fighting a battle and winning it.

-Qus (iv).
+Ques (iv).
 One does not do it (climb a high peak) for fame alone.
-What does one do it for, really ?
+What does one do it for, really?

-Qus (vi).
-What were the “symbols of reverence” left by members of the team on Everest ?
+Ques (vi).
+What were the “symbols of reverence” left by members of the team on Everest?

-Qus (vii).
-What, according to the writer, did his experience as an Everester teach him ?
+Ques (vii).
+What, according to the writer, did his experience as an Everester teach him?

 Ans.
 His experience as an Everester provided him with the inspiration to face life’s difficulties with determination.